obAngular/obTextarea/README.md

 # obTextarea
-An angular module to extract textarea's caret position in pixels
+An angular module to extract textarea's caret position in pixels.
+This is useful for textarea autocompletes like GitHub or Twitter.

 ##Get Started
 1. Clone [this](https://github.com/obAngular/obTextarea.git) repository</br>